-The beginning of electron beam lithography dates back to the early 1980th when the first PMMA resists were developed, with chlorobenzene as first solvent.
+The beginning of electron beam lithography dates back to the early 1980s when the first PMMA resists were developed, with chlorobenzene as first solvent.
 This solvent most efficiently dissolves the various PMMAs (with different molecular masses of 50K to 950K) and thus also allows high solid matter content and the generation of thick films during the coating step.
-The quality of chlorobenzene PMMA resist coatings is furthermore excellent.
+Furthermore, the quality of chlorobenzene PMMA resist coatings is excellent.

 The different solvents exhibit no influence on further process parameters of resist films, since the solvent is expelled after the soft bake (150–180°C).
 PMMA films have identical lithographic properties, even if these films were originally generated with different solvents.